 I have a hole in my rug, what do I do?

-The best solution for holes is usually to reweave them, creating new fabric to fill the empty place.
-It’s a high-skill, labor-intensive process, but the best results are undetectable.
+Holes can be re-woven, creating new fabric to fill the empty place.
+It’s high-skill and labor-intensive work, but the best results are undetectable.
 Our restoration experts spin and dye materials as needed, sewing and reweaving them into the rug by hand.
 The original weave structure, fibers, and colors are replicated exactly.
 A good repair restores both function and value to a rug.
 Contact us to discuss what’s possible.

 My rug is very worn.
 Can anything be done?

 Wear is harder to treat than damage.
-Large threadbare areas with visible foundation fibers can’t be repaired the same way that a hole can be rewoven or a tear sewn.
-Instead, the restoration trade uses techniques to conceal wear and restore fabric when possible.
-Fiber is added back to worn areas using flat-stitching and low-pile reknotting.
-Tinting restores color.
-While all treatments are useful when used appropriately, every situation is different and we recommend a careful assessment before carrying out “repairs” to worn areas.
+Large threadbare areas can’t be repaired the same way a hole can be re-woven or a tear sewn closed.
+The restoration trade uses techniques to conceal wear and restore fabric when possible.
+Fiber can be added to worn areas using ‘flat-stitching’ and low-pile re-knotting techniques.
+Every situation is different.
 We are happy to help you make the most informed choices possible.
-Contact us to have your rug assessed and learn about the possible options.

 What is my rug?
 What’s it worth?

 We offer informal verbal appraisals at no charge.
 If your rug is at our facility, we can provide an opinion of origin, age and value.
-We can also provide an informal opinion from photos of your rug.
+We can often provide informal opinions from photos of your rug.

 Can I have a formal written appraisal prepared?

-Yes, we provide formal appraisals for a fee.
-Our written appraisals include photographs, a technical description, age, origin, condition assessment, and an opinion of value.
-A value in our formal appraisals is a replacement value, or the cost to acquire a similar rug in similar condition.
-It’s determined by reviewing wholesale and retail market pricing, as well as auction results when applicable.
+Yes, we provide formal written appraisals for a fee.
+Our documentation includes photographs, a technical description, age, origin, condition assessment, and an opinion of value.

 Are there different types of valuations?

 Yes.
 For example, what you could sell your rug for (fair market value) is often different from what it would cost to buy the same rug retail (replacement value).
-This list helps explain some common terms:
+The following explains some common terms:

-- Salvage value: The value an appraiser or insurance adjuster may assign a rug that has been damaged beyond repair, or that can not be returned successfully to a pre-loss condition.
-Salvage values are low, often as little as 5–10% of a rug’s full replacement value.
+- Salvage value: The value an appraiser or insurance adjuster may assign a rug that has been damaged beyond repair, or that cannot be returned successfully to a pre-loss condition.
+Salvage values are very low, often as little as 5–10% of a rug’s full replacement value.

-- Fair market value: What you could expect to receive if you sold your rug, used for tax valuation, estate dispersal, or sales between friends.
-The most common definition of fair market value describes a transaction where a willing seller and a willing buyer, both aware of the same facts, agree upon a price satisfactory to both parties.
-Market value can vary widely, depending on a range of factors: A common rug may have a fair market value of 20–50% of it’s retail replacement value, while the fair market value of a rare or antique rug may be closer to full retail value.
+- Fair market value: What you could reasonably expect to receive if you sold your rug.
+These values are used for tax valuation, estate dispersal, or sales between friends.
+The most common definition of fair market value describes a transaction where a willing seller and a willing buyer, both aware of the same facts, determine a price agreeable to both parties.
+Market value can vary widely, depending on a range of factors: A common rug may have a fair market value of 20–50% of its retail replacement value.
+Fair market value of a rare or antique rug may be closer to full retail value.